tryton-vanmeer/tryton-vanmeer.github.io/content/posts/hiritsu-rust-port.md

 draft = true
 +++

-Hiritsu was a tool I developed to get the resolution and aspect ratio of images.
-It can also rename an input image to include those attributes in the filename.
+Hiritsu is a tool I developed to get the resolution and aspect ratio of images.
+It can also be used to rename an input image to include those attributes in the filename.

 An example of this in action: